cloudflare/cloudflare-docs/content/reference-architecture/architectures/cdn.md

 ## Introducing the Cloudflare CDN

 Cloudflare provides a Software as a Service (SaaS) model for CDN.
-With Cloudflare’s SaaS model, customers benefit from the Cloudflare CDN without having to manage or maintain any infrastructure or software.
+With Cloudflare's SaaS model, customers benefit from the Cloudflare CDN without having to manage or maintain any infrastructure or software.

 The benefits of the Cloudflare CDN can be attributed to the below two points, discussed in more detail in this section.

 1. CDNs inherently increase performance by caching content on servers close to the user
 2. The unique Cloudflare architecture and integrated ecosystem

 Figure 2 shows a simplified view of the Cloudflare CDN.
-Clients are receiving their response back from a server on Cloudflare’s global Anycast network closest to where the clients are located, thus drastically reducing the latency and RTT.
+Clients are receiving their response back from a server on Cloudflare's global Anycast network closest to where the clients are located, thus drastically reducing the latency and RTT.
 The diagram depicts a consistent end-user experience regardless of the physical location of the clients and origin.

 ![Figure 2 is a diagram representing the traffic between a client and a server on Cloudflare's global Anycast network at different client locations.](/images/reference-architecture/cdn-reference-architecture-images/ref-arch-cdn-figure2.svg "Figure 2: HTTP request to Cloudflare CDN with Anycast")